roflmuffin/CounterStrikeSharp/docfx/docs/reference/core-configuration.md

 ## SteamAuth

-Configures the strictness of "AuthorisedSteamID" on the server.
+Configures the strictness of "AuthorizedSteamID" on the server.
 Defaults to "Strict".
 Options are:

 -   "Strict": CS# will only grant permissions to users if the server is currently connected to steam and the user has passed auth checks.
 -   "Flexible" CS# will try to use the users checked steam auth, but failing that will use standard SteamID.